 Inside the SCR (Selective Catalytic Reduction) catalyst, harmful nitrogen oxide in the exhaust reacts with the ammonia and is transformed to harmless nitrogen and water.

 Similar technology has been used effectively for years in buses and heavy lorries.

 What happens if I run out of AdBlue?

 If you run out of AdBlue while you’re driving, then the engine’s power and performance will be reduced to limit its emissions.
 Once you’ve stopped, you won’t be able to restart the engine if the AdBlue tank’s empty.

-The car will give you plenty of warning that the AdBlue tank’s running low – usually a text warning on the dashboard with around 1500 miles to go followed by an amber warning light.
+The car will give you plenty of warning that the AdBlue tank’s running low.
+You'll usually see a text warning on the dashboard at around 1500 miles to go followed by an amber warning light.

 Which cars can use AdBlue?